-Has the relationship between these variables changed over time?
-To answer this question, we compare the impulse response functions from VARs estimated separately for the 1972-1985 and 1986-2009 periods and plot the results in figure 13.
+VARs estimated separately for 1972-85 and 1986-2009 and plot the results in figure 13.
 The shocks to consumer sentiment toward gasoline have been normalized to reach a peak of 1.0 in both periods.
-As seen in the figure, the peak responses of both the level and variance of days' supply are about 30 percent larger in the early period than in the later period.
+As seen in the figure, the peak responses of both the level and the variance of days' supply are about 30% larger in the early period than in the later period.
 The response of capacity utilization, however, is about the same in both periods.

-Finally, using the VAR estimates and a set of counter-factual experiments, we parse the response of capacity utilization to oil shocks into portions that reflect the aggregate demand channel and the segment shifts channel.
-In one experiment, we plot the response of utilization to a gasoline sentiment shock after we have shut down the segment shifts channel by replacing the estimated coefficients of the days' supply equation in the VAR with zeros.
-The difference between the baseline response and this counter-factual response reveals the contribution of the aggregate demand channel to the transmission of gasoline shocks to capacity utilization.
-In a second experiment, we shut down the segment shifts channel by setting the coefficients of the variance of days' supply equation to zero.
+Finally, using the VAR estimates and a set of counterfactual experiments, we parse the response of capacity utilization to oil shocks into portions that reflect the aggregate demand channel and the segment-shifts channel.
+In one experiment, we plot the response of utilization to a gasoline sentiment shock after we have shut down the segment-shifts channel by replacing the estimated coefficients of the days' supply equation in the VAR with zeros.
+The difference between the baseline response and this counterfactual response reveals the contribution of the aggregate demand channel to the transmission of gasoline shocks to capacity utilization.
+In a second experiment, we shut down the segment-shifts channel by setting the coefficients of the variance of days' supply equation to zero.
 The third experiment shuts down both channels.

-The panels in figure 14 show the results of the each experiment; the solid lines represent the baseline response of capacity utilization to a gasoline sentiment shock, and the dashed lines represent one of the counterfactual responses.
+Figure 14 shows the results of the each experiment; the solid lines represent the baseline response of capacity utilization to a gasoline sentiment shock, and the dashed lines represent one of the counterfactual responses.
 In the first panel, the counterfactual response is only half as large as the baseline response, a comparison that suggests the contraction in demand for all vehicles plays an important role in transmitting oil shocks to motor vehicle production.
-The counterfactual response in the second panel is also only about half as large when the segment shifts channel is shutdown, indicating that this channel is also important.
+The counterfactual response in the second panel is also only about half as large when the segment-shifts channel is shutdown, indicating that this channel is also important.
 The counterfactual response in the third panel remains very close to zero, suggesting that omitted channels are not too important.